parawanderer/bg3-maps/README.md

 - ["Baldur's Gate 3 Player Builds Custom Map" (**Game Rant**)](https://gamerant.com/baldurs-gate-3-player-custom-map/)
 - And [a bunch more](https://www.google.com/search?q=baldurs+gate+3+custom+maps&sca_esv=60f97cbc684a995f&biw=2047&bih=990&sxsrf=AHTn8zo4V1JYPexw_mX6zbFT606msKi9Tg%3A1743677577671&source=lnt&tbs=cdr%3A1%2Ccd_min%3A9%2F1%2F2024%2Ccd_max%3A9%2F30%2F2024&tbm=nws)...

+## Reasoning for sharing

 I did not end up going much further with this project due to personal priorities/job reasons and lack of time.
 I'm sharing this publicly now for visibility.

 As of now it is more or less certain that I will not pick this up any further, and so that anybody who might really feel like it could potentially pick up the work on this.